 - Speech is a form of communication that can be understood by anyone either literate or illiterate person.

 - Speech recognition can be very helpful to preserve endangered languages from local tribes or history.

-Speech recognition is such task where accuracy plays a very important role, otherwise there is no meaning of recognition.
+Speech recognition is such a task where accuracy plays a very important role, otherwise, there is no meaning of recognition.